Joseph Rabban

 Joseph Rabban (old Malayalam: Issuppu Irappan, also Yusuf/Oueseph Rabban; fl.
-1000 AD) was a prominent Jewish merchant and aristocrat in the entrepôt of Kodungallur (Muyirikode) on the Malabar Coast, India in early 11th century AD.
+1000 AD) was a prominent Jewish merchant in the port of Kodungallur (Muyirikode; Mahodayapuram) on the Malabar Coast of southern India in early 11th century AD.

+Around 1000 AD, Rabban was bestowed with aristocratic privileges by Bhaskara Ravi Manukuladitya, the Chera ruler of Kerala.

 Career

 On the Malabar Coast

 According to the Jewish copper plates of Cochin (c.
-1000 AD), a charter issued by the Chera king in c.
-1000 AD, Rabban was granted with several exclusive commercial rights and aristocratic privileges.
+1000 AD), a charter issued by the Chera ruler of Kerala around 1000 AD, Rabban was granted several exclusive commercial rights and aristocratic privileges.

-He was notably invested with the rights of merchant guild anjuman/hanjamana.
-Anjuman was a major merchant guild operating in south India at the time (organized by Jewish, Christian, and Muslim merchants from Middle Eastern countries).
-He was also exempted from all payments made by other settlers in the city of Muyirikode (Kodungallur) to the Chera king (at the same time extending to him all the rights of the other settlers).
-These rights and privileges were given in perpetuity to all his descendants.
+He was notably invested with the rights of the merchant guild anjuman/hanjamana on the Malabar Coast.
+Anjuman was a major merchant guild operating in south India at the time and was organized by Jewish, Christian, and Muslim merchants from Middle Eastern countries.
+He was also exempted from all payments that other settlers in the port city of Muyirikode (Kodungallur) were required to make to the Chera ruler, while simultaneously being granted all the rights enjoyed by the other settlers.
+These rights and privileges were granted in perpetuity to all his descendants.